industrial-optimization-group/physical-interface-v1.1/README.md

 ## Usage

 ### Harware Setup
 First the modules should be arranged as per the decision maker's choice.
-After the arrangement in complete, simply connect any of the modules USB port to the computer via a USB2.0 cable (micro B type).
+After the arrangement in complete, simply connect any of the modules USB port to the computer via a USB 2.0 cable (micro B type).
 All the LED indicators on the modules should glow red denoting all are powered up.
 In case the USB port is unable to supply required current, connect the 5V power supply to the power port availble on the modules.

 ### Frontend Usage